-Our second prep challenge for August is to buy shelf-stable vegetables for food storage.
+Our second prep challenge in August is to buy food storage vegetables.
 This may include a 3-month supply of short-term shelf-life vegetables for your pantry, and long-term shelf-life dehydrated or freeze-dried vegetables.
 Shortages on fresh and frozen vegetables happen, so be prepared.
-You could also can some of your own vegetables.
-Start gathering vegetables this month to build up your supply.
+Can your own vegetables if that’s your thing.
+Whatever you do, start adding vegetables this month to your food storage supply.

 Buy Short-Term Food Storage Vegetables